 This is another state that allows inspection fees to be determined by the provider.
 For this reason, you might spend as little as $25 for the inspection and $30 for emissions testing.

-If you want to save money, we recommend shopping around for the best rate.
+If you want to save money, I recommend shopping around for the best rate.
 Even if you have to drive a few minutes for the savings, it might be worth it.

 5. New York